SultanCYB/Backup/README.md

 ### 3- run the program.

-## Important -
+## Important notes -

+### to overwrite that existing archive with the result archice, you need to pass True to the `overwrite` variable.

+> **The data that will be overwritten will be deleted permanently.**

-### The only thing left is to find your own way to let this program runs whenever you turn on your pc ( automating the script )
+### The only thing left is to find your own way to let this program execute whenever you turn on your pc ( automating the script )

-### You mustn't edit the `log file` contents to prevent errors.
+### You mustn't edit the `update log file` contents to prevent errors.

 ### I'm not responsible for any data loss.

-### You don't need to edit the log file or do anything to it, just download the one attached with the code.

 ## additional info.